FoodStandardsAgency/Governance/new_projects.md

 ## Getting a repository

-Contact it.servicedesk@food.gov.uk for a new repo to be created.
-They'll need
+Contact it.servicedesk@food.gov.uk for a new repository to be created.
+They will need;

 - A name for the repository
 - A description
-- Whether the repo is to be private or public
+- Whether the repo is to be private or public (please note that requests for private repositories will require approval and may take longer to set up)
-- Username of who will be its administrator
+- The username of who will be its administrator

-**Do not create it under your own user account!** Though repositories can be transferred at a later date, it is simpler and clearer if it originates from our organisation account.
+**Do not create it under your own user account!** Though repositories can be transferred at a later date, it is simpler and clearer if it originates from our organisation directly.

 ### Naming repositories
 Repositories should have clear, simple names, and be all lowercase with dashes `-` (not underscores or spaces) between each word. i.e.,

 `sausage-egg-chips-beans-machine`

+## Readme
+Every repository must have a readme.
+This should provide as a minimum some brief context and initial getting started.
+Larger repositories may use a wiki for documentation.

+For more information see [readmes for GOV.UK applications guidance](https://docs.publishing.service.gov.uk/manual/readmes.html)

 ## Each repository must include a licence file
 This should be called `LICENCE` or `LICENCE.md`.